API java : Comparator

 public interface Comparator<T>

 A comparison function, which imposes a total ordering on some collection of objects.
-Comparators can be passed to a sort method (such as Collections.sort) to allow precise control over the sort order.
-Comparators can also be used to control the order of certain data structures (such as TreeSet or TreeMap).
+Comparators can be passed to a sort method (such as Collections.sort or Arrays.sort) to allow precise control over the sort order.
+Comparators can also be used to control the order of certain data structures (such as sorted sets or sorted maps), or to provide an ordering for collections of objects that don't have a natural ordering.

-For example, if one adds two keys a and b such that (a.equals((Object)b) && c.compare((Object)a, (Object)b) != 0) to a sorted set with comparator c, the second add operation will return false (and the size of the sorted set will not increase) because a and b are equivalent from the sorted set's perspective.
+For example, suppose one adds two elements a and b such that (a.equals(b) && c.compare(a, b) != 0) to an empty TreeSet with comparator c.
+The second add operation will return true (and the size of the tree set will increase) because a and b are not equivalent from the tree set's perspective, even though this is contrary to the specification of the Set.add method.

-For the mathematically inclined, the relation that defines the total order that a given comparator c imposes on a given set of objects S is:
+For the mathematically inclined, the relation that defines the imposed ordering that a given comparator c imposes on a given set of objects S is:

 The quotient for this total order is: